-The FIRST REFERENCE to a journal article with a single author in a footnote is:
+The FIRST REFERENCE to a journal article (in a periodical that is paginated by volume) with a single author in a footnote is:

-The FIRST REFERENCE to a journal article with a single author in the BIBLIOGRAPHY is:
+The FIRST REFERENCE to a journal article (in a periodical that is paginated by volume) with a single author in the BIBLIOGRAPHY is:

 If you use microform or microfilm resources, consult the most recent edition of Kate Turabian, A Manual of Term Paper, Theses and Dissertations.
-This is held at the reference desk in the main library.
+A copy of Turabian is available at the reference desk in the main library.